Bwindi Impenetrable National Park

 HOW TO GET THERE

-- By road: Bwindi can be easily reached from Kigali, Rwanda, which is just a 4-hour drive.
+- Road: Bwindi can be easily reached from Kigali, Rwanda, which is just a 4-hour drive.
 However, if you arrive in Uganda, it’s an 8-hour drive from Kampala, the capital, and a 2-hour drive from Kibale town, near Kibale National Park.

-- By flight: The park is easily accessible by charter flight from Entebbe International Airport.
+- Flight: the park is easily accessible by charter flight from Entebbe International Airport.